 Key features

-Weekly special offers and discounted bulk buys.
+- Weekly special offers and discounted bulk buys.

-Fully licensed apparel featuring characters from Disney, Marvel, and more.
+- Fully licensed apparel featuring characters from Disney, Marvel, and more.

 Returns

-Direct Discount Clothing only accepts returns for damaged clothing and you must inform the wholesaler within 14 business days of delivery.
+Direct Discount Clothing accepts returns only for damaged clothing and you must inform the wholesaler within 14 business days of delivery.

 Shipping fees